aceakash/programming-exercises/word_games.md

 Show them 2 unique scrambled words from your list, one at a time.

-After each attempt, let the user know if their answer matched any of the words.
+After each attempt, let the user know if their answer matched the word.

 </details>